 “Huge 2 by 3 foot wooden ducts carried the cool air through the house and were equipped with shutters, chains and linkages which were not designed with silence in mind.
 It was an insomniac’s nightmare.”

 As the couple had no children, it might appear to make perfect sense that by 1923, the Wahl Avenue home seemed too large for two Kerns and their two servants.

 However, when they left it that year they decamped to a new Mediterranean Revival home they’d built at 3233 N. Lake Dr. that was only slightly more modest in size.
 Its five bedrooms and six baths covered a mere 4,494 square feet.

 John Kern died in 1926 and Jessie passed away seven years later.

-By the 1930s, the Wahl Avenue home was owned by the Krueger family, and a death notice tells us that Mrs. Eugene W. Krueger’s mother lived there, too.
+The Wahl Avenue home was next owned by Eugene and Maebelle Krueger, and a death notice tells us that Mrs. Krueger’s mother lived there, too.